bacionejs/byte-armada/README.md

 I wanted to distill down to the essence of the genre — the balancing act between agility and strength, hit power and firepower — and make it with a simple interface.

+To keep the controls simple, I decided that instead of swiping on a map to define a unit's route, they would just all **march across the screen like pawns in a chess game**.

 Instead of choosing distinct units with various abilities, you have **two abilities**, which, when combined, provide **25 combinations** of speed and laser range, which are inversely correlated to HP and hit power.

-To keep the controls simple, I decided that instead of swiping on a map to define a unit's route, they would just all **march across the screen like pawns in a chess game**.

----

-## 🧠 UI and Controls

-My main challenge for unit selection was **reducing the amount of UI clutter** and user interaction required to select a unit type.

-The minimum is three interactions: two are for your abilities and one is for your position.

-But I didn't like having to perform three clicks in a fast-paced game.
+With this, complex strategies can emerge from a simple interface.

-So I **combined position with speed**.
-And while it is unorthodox and non-intuitive, it does reduce the number of user interactions.
+While the combined position/speed is unorthodox and non-intuitive, it does help in a fast-paced game by reducing the number of user interactions.

 ---